OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-11.md

 ## Matthew 11:30

-For my yoke is easy and my burden is light.”
+For my yoke is easy, my burden is light.”